tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

 ---

 # Create a scale set using instance mix
-The article walks through how to deploy a scale set using instance mix.
+The article walks through how to deploy a scale set using instance mix, using different virtual machine (VM) sizes and an allocation strategy.

 > [!IMPORTANT]
 > Instance mix for Virtual Machine Scale Sets with Flexible Orchestration Mode is currently in preview.
 Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
-Some aspects of this feature may change prior to general availability (GA).
+Some aspects of this feature may change before general availability (GA).

 ## Prerequisites
 Before using instance mix, complete feature registration for the `FlexVMScaleSetSkuProfileEnabled` feature flag using the [az feature register](/cli/azure/feature#az-feature-register) command: